cabforum/servercert/docs/EVG.md

 The key words "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in these Guidelines shall be interpreted in accordance with RFC 2119.

+By convention, this document omits time and timezones when listing effective requirements such as dates.
+Except when explicitly specified, the associated time with a date shall be 00:00:00 UTC.

 # 7. Certificate Warranties and Representations

 ## 7.1.
 EV Certificate Warranties